Structured prior distributions for the covariance matrix in latent factor models: Applications

-The marginal prior and posterior densities for the logarithms of the length-scale parameters $\vartheta_i$ ($i=1\ldots,5$) and the transformed degree of freedom parameter $\check{\varsigma} = 1 / (\varsigma-4)$ under the structured matrix-$t$ prior are displayed in Figure~\ref{fig:posterior_hyperparameters}.
-Absence of a relationship between a component of the generalized distance metric and the expected shared variation between species would be indicated by an infinite value for the corresponding length-scale parameter.
-Therefore the concentration of all posterior densities in Figure~\ref{fig:log_lengthscale} over a finite interval near the origin highlights the explanatory benefits of centering the prior for $\matr{\Phi}$ on this parametric structure.
-It is also clear that the phylogenetic distances, whose length-scale parameter is $\vartheta_5$, have the greatest influence on the expected shared variation matrix.
+The marginal prior and posterior densities for the logarithms of the length-scale parameters $\vartheta_1,\ldots,\vartheta_5$ and the transformed degree of freedom parameter $\check{\varsigma} = 1 / (\varsigma-4)$ under the structured matrix-$t$ prior are displayed in Figure~\ref{fig:posterior_hyperparameters}.
+Absence of a relationship between a component of the generalised distance metric and the expected shared variation between species would be indicated by an infinite value for the corresponding length-scale parameter.
+Therefore the concentration of all posterior densities in Figure~\ref{fig:log_lengthscale} over a finite interval near the origin highlights the role played by the generalised distance metric in explaining the structure of the shared variation matrix.
+It is also clear that the phylogenetic distances, whose length-scale parameter is $\vartheta_5$, have the greatest influence.
 For the transformed degree of freedom parameter $\check{\varsigma}$ in Figure~\ref{fig:dof_check}, the similarity between the prior and posterior indicate that the information learned from the data is modest.
-Nevertheless, the shift in the position of the mode from 0 in the prior to around 0.1 in the posterior suggests that the data support less shrinkage towards the expected shared variation than would be implied by a matrix normal prior for which $\check{\varsigma}=0$.
+Nevertheless, the shift in the position of the mode from 0 in the prior to around 0.1 in the posterior suggests that the data support less shrinkage towards the expected shared variation matrix than would be implied by a matrix normal prior for which $\check{\varsigma}=0$.